hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_bee_on_a_flower_d508a146-6242-43d8-8d89-a0db7e936f73-0_0.content.md

 ## Contact Us

 Have questions or want to share your own bee-friendly gardening tips?
-Contact us at [email protected] or follow us on Twitter @\_beefriendlygarden.
+Contact us at me@pavolhejny.com or follow us on Twitter @\_beefriendlygarden.